MobilityDB/MobilityDB-python/doc/source/usage.rst

 ``TFloat``
 ----------

 Class :class:`TFloat <mobilitydb.main.TFloat>` represents temporal floats.
-Since the base type of ``TFloat`` is continuous, the interpolation for instances of the sequence or sequence set duration may be either linear or stepwise, the former being the default.
+Since the base type of ``TFloat`` is continuous, the interpolation for instances of the sequence or sequence set subtype may be either linear or stepwise, the former being the default.

 New :class:`TFloat <mobilitydb.main.TFloat>` instances can be created by using one of its subclasses :class:`TFloatInst <mobilitydb.main.TFloatInst>`, :class:`TFloatInstSet <mobilitydb.main.TFloatInstSet>`, :class:`TFloatSeq <mobilitydb.main.TFloatInstSet>`, or :class:`TFloatSeqSet <mobilitydb.main.TFloatSeqSet>`.